nordicenergy-co/blockchain/README.md

 Building an new generation energy infrastructure to bridge renewable energy producers’ output and traditional energy grid operators to accelerate a worldwide transition towards a 100% renewable energy future.
 With renewable energy supply chains, and operational management for energy industry.
 Supplying energy to homes across the globe, making electricity through generation transporting clean energy and electricity and selling it to the customers.

 Nordic Energy (Trading Company) is responsible for the production, purchase, selling electricity and energy certificates via smart contract based blockchain technologies.
 We use cross-blockchain technologies for a broad range of our businesses, decentralized applications (dApps), supply chains, energy demand and financial applications.
 Nordic Energy connects energy buyers (end-users and investors) directly with green energy producers and creates an opportunity to purchase electricity upfront at or below market rates.
 Developing for innovation is a critical element of progress within energy industries, but driving adoption is equally important.
-We also believe the best innovation and biggest progress comes from opening our doors to the community, which is why we are dedicated to education and open source development within the next energy revolution
+We also believe the best innovation and biggest progress comes from opening our doors to the community, which is why we are dedicated to education and open source development within the next energy revolution.

+### Energy certificates via smart contract based blockchain technologies

+Nordic Energy (Trading Company) is responsible for the production, purchase and selling of energy and energy certificates via smart contract based blockchain technologies.
+We use blockchain technology for a broad range of our businesses, decentralized applications, supply chains, energy demand and financial applications.
+Nordic Energy connects energy buyers (end-users and investors) directly with green energy producers and creates an opportunity to purchase electricity upfront at or below market rates.

+## Problems & Solutions

+##### Prices of Electricity Rising In The 2019 First Quarter:

+According to Statistics Finland's data, the exchange price of electricity rose clearly in the first quarter of the year, which was also reflected in the end user prices of electricity.
+Tax increases at the beginning of the year raised the prices of some fuels but no clear development trend could be detected for fuels.

+##### Decentralized Energy Supply and Electricity Market Structure:

+Today’s energy systems are mainly centrally organized and power is transported mostly unidirectionally from big power plants to consumers of energy.
+Because the electric power sector is highly regulated, policymakers will play a crucial role in determining how much of blockchain’s potential can be realized.
+In order to effectively regulate blockchain, policymakers should first invest in understanding it.
+At the same time Liberalization of electricity markets leads to a division of electricity transport and generation, which leaves potential economies of scope of combined planning of generation and transmission behind.

 ## Cross-Platforms & Blockchain Architectures